rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/phone-pin/reset-phone-pin.rst

   authentication token."
   403, Forbidden, "Caller does not have an appropriate role."
-  404, Not Found, "If the caller does not have authorization to reset the phone pin on the specified user or the user does not exist, a 404 HTTP response is returned."
+  404, Not Found, "If the caller does not have authorization to reset the phone PIN on the specified user or the user does not exist, a 404 HTTP response is returned."
   405, Invalid Method, "The method specified in the request is not valid for the resource identified in the request URI."